 http://spicesandspatulas.com/2015/11/29/banoffee-pie/ —Rebecca Firkser

-- 5 tablespoons 5 tablespoons coconut oil, soft but not melted
+5 tablespoons butter or coconut oil, soft but not melted

 Toffee and Cream Layers

 batch regular or coconut whipped cream (see instructions for recipe)

 Make the filling: Simmer the sweetened condensed milk in medium heavy bottomed saucepan over medium heat until very thick and golden brown, stirring VERY frequently (about 25 minutes.)
 Do NOT walk away, as there is a strong possibility the milk will begin to burn on the bottom of the pan.
 If this does begin to happen and the burnt bits are only brown, you’re okay; you’ll just want to pass the milk through a fine mesh sieve when it’s done cooking.
-If this doesn’t happen, take pride in the fact that you’re better at cooking/have a superior stove than I. Remove from heat, transferring to a heatsafe glass bowl, and stir in the rum and vanilla extract.
+Remove from heat, transferring to a heatsafe glass bowl, and stir in the rum and vanilla extract.
 Let cool completely, then transfer to a jar.

 Put it all together: locate four or five glass jars or parfait/sundae glasses.
-If making coconut whipped cream, see this recipe: spicesandspatulas.com/2014/07/28/how-to-make-coconut-whipped-cream.
-Otherwise whip cream, syrup, and vanilla together until peaks form.
+Whip cream, syrup, and vanilla together until peaks form.
 Remove crust from tart pan and crumble it up completely.
 Slice bananas thinly.
 Spoon a thick layer of crust crumbles into the jars, then a layer of toffee, then a layer of bananas.
-Repeat until you’v filled the jars or used up all your ingredients.
+Repeat until you’ve filled the jars or used up all your ingredients.
 Dollop a final smear of whipped cream over the bananas, then top with a sprinkle of crust.
 Consume immediately if you so choose, but the flavors combine fantastically after sitting in the fridge for a few hours.
 Dessert will last for a few days in the fridge.